paddison/rust-sugiyama/README.md

 ```

 ### configuration via envs
-It is also possible to configure the algorithm via environment variables, using the method `from_env()`.
+It is also possible to configure the algorithm via environment variables, using the method `configure_from_env()`.

 Environment variables that can be set are: